kdimtensor/Compact-cautious-deep-ensembling-in-multi-class-classification/README.md

     <test_type>_set_value_prediction.txt   # the α values that were swept
 ```

-Reported per α and per discrepancy (SED / L1D / KLD): precise-prediction
-utility, set-valued utility, average cardinality of the non-singleton sets and
-their proportion, recall, the share of correct singletons and of correct sets,
-and the full precise-vs-set-valued confusion breakdown.

-> The reward / sensitivity matrix `m_metric` is **hard-coded at the bottom of
-> each script in `Optimal_prediction/`** (identity = plain 0/1 rewards,
-> `sensitivities 1` = the reward-sensitive variant, kept commented out).
-Use
-> the same matrix in the precise and the set-valued script of a given run.

 ## Datasets

-Three image classification benchmarks are used, each in a *clean* and a
+Three image dataset are used, each in a clean and a
-*Gaussian-corrupted* version of the **same** images with the **same** labels,
+Gaussian-corrupted version of the same images with the same labels,
 so that a model can be trained on one stream and evaluated on both.

 | Dataset | Source | Classes | Input | Working root |